 I always wanted to have a wireless keyboard with touchpad.
 Preferably with Bluetooth.
-So I have started to build one.

 After separating the original keyboard's layers at the shift buttons and measuring continuity between the top and bottom traces it turned out that the keyboard and the shift column common (COL0) is broken.
 The tracks at the left shift seems to be corroded, so I assume that the reason of the dislemanting of the whole notebook was a water accident.